LBHackney-IT/housing-needs-vulnerabilities/README.md

 Retrieves a vulnerabilities snapshot, given a snapshot id.

 ### POST /api/snapshots/find
-Used by Single View to find snapshots related to a particular person given their name, an optionally an array of identifiers.
+Used by other applications (such as Single View) to find snapshots related to a particular person given their name, an optionally an array of identifiers.

 ### POST /api/snapshots
 Creates a new, empty, vulnerabilities snapshot for a specified person.